MicrosoftDocs/memdocs/sccm/develop/osd/how-to-set-the-pxe-service-point-response-to-all-network-interfaces.md

 manager: "mbaldwin"
 ---
 # How to Set the PXE Service Point Response to All Network Interfaces
-In System Center Configuration Manager, you set the operating system deployment PXE service point response to network interfaces by setting the [BindPolicy](assetId:///BindPolicy?qualifyHint=False&autoUpgrade=True) embedded property.
+In System Center Configuration Manager, you set the operating system deployment PXE service point response to network interfaces by setting the `BindPolicy` embedded property.

- assetId:///BindPolicy?qualifyHint=False&autoUpgrade=True has the following possible values.
+ `BindPolicy` has the following possible values.

 |Value|Description|
 |-----------|-----------------|
 |0|Responds to PXE requests on all network interfaces.|
 |1|Responds to requests on specific network interfaces.|

- If assetId:///BindPolicy?qualifyHint=False&autoUpgrade=True is set to respond to specific network interfaces (1), you must add the media access control (MAC) addresses for the required network interfaces by using the [BindExcept](assetId:///BindExcept?qualifyHint=False&autoUpgrade=True) list.
-If assetId:///BindExcept?qualifyHint=False&autoUpgrade=True is not populated, PXE will not respond to any requests.
+ If `BindPolicy` is set to respond to specific network interfaces (1), you must add the media access control (MAC) addresses for the required network interfaces by using the `BindExcept` list.
+If `BindExcept` is not populated, PXE will not respond to any requests.
 For more information see, [How to Set the PXE Service Point Response for a Specific Network Interface](../../develop/osd/how-to-set-the-pxe-service-point-response-for-a-specific-network-interface.md).

 ### To set the PXE response to network interfaces